-VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR FOR YOUR RECORD DETACH A THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-H AND RETURN THIS PORTION ONL The Board of Directors recommends you vote "FC the election of each of the nominees listed below: For All All Except To withhold authority to All Except" and write the below vote for any number(s) individual nomine of the nominee(s) ee(s), mark "For on the line Elect our directors for a term of one year Nominees: 01) Robert L. Kay 02) John O. N r: Jiemann Jr. 03) Jeffrey B. Walker 04) Dwayne L. Hyzak The Board of Directors recommends you vote "FC 2.
-To ratify our appointment of Grant Thorn accounting firm for the year ending Deco tered public For Against Abstain NOTE: In their discretion, the proxies are authorized to vote upon such other matters as m nay properly co ome before the meeting or any postpon ement or adjourn ment thereof Please sign exactly as your name(s) appear(s) hereo administrator, or other fiduciary, please give full title a personally.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+KEEP THIS PORTION FOR YOUR RECORDS

+THIS PROXY CARD IS VALID ON NLY WHEN SIGI NED AND DATED

+DETACH AND RETURN THIS PORTION ONLY

+The Board of Directors recommends you vote "FOR" the election of each of the nominees listed below: For All Withho To withhold authority to vote for All Except" and write the numbe below r(s) of the nominee(s) e(s), mark "For) on the line 1.
+Elect our directors for a term of one year: Nominees: 01) Robert L. Kay 02) John O. Nieman n Jr. 03) Jeffrey B. Walk ker 04) Dwayne L. Hyzak The Board of Directors recommends you vote "FOR" pr 2.
+To ratify our appointment of Grant Thornton L accounting firm for the year ending December LP as our independent re egistered public For Against Abstain NOTE: In their discretion, the proxies are authorized to vote upon such other matters as may properly co me before the meeting or any pos tponement or adjourn ment thereof Please sign exactly as your name(s) appear(s) hereon.
+Whe administrator, or other fiduciary, please give full title as such personally.
 All holders must sign.
-If a corporation or por partnership name by authorized officer. n.
-When signing as attorney, execut as such.
-Joint owners should each sig artnership, please sign in full corpora or, gn ate Signature [PLEASE SIGN WITHIN BOX] Da ate Signature (Joint Ow ners) Date t Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Form 10-K, Notice & Proxy Statement, Form 10-K at www.proxyvote.com MSC INCOME FUND, INC. Annual Meeting of Stockholders August 10, 2023, 9:00 AM, Central Time This proxy is solicited on behalf of the Board of Directors The stockholder(s) hereby appoint(s) Dwayne L. Hyzak and Jason B. Beauvais, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of MSC INCOME FUND, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Central Time, August 10, 2023, and any adjournment or postponement thereof.
+If a corporation or partners or partnership name by authorized officer. en signing as attorney, exe I. Joint owners should eac ship, please sign in full cor ecutor, h sign porate Signature (Joint Owners) Date

+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting : The Form 10-K, Notice & Proxy Statement, Form 10-K is/are available at www.proxyvote.com

+MSC INCOME FUND, INC. Annual Meeting of Stockholders August 13, 2024, 9:00 AM, Central Time This proxy is solicited on behalf of the Board of Directors

+The stockholder(s) hereby appoint(s) Dwayne L. Hyzak and Jason B. Beauvais, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of MSC INCOME FUND, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Central Time, August 13, 2024, and any adjournment or postponement thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
 A properly executed and returned proxy shall be valid to vote and represent the covered shares of common stock for up to eleven months after the date of the executed proxy card, including at any adjournment or postponement of the Annual Meeting of Stockholders, unless revoked by a later-dated proxy or another method set forth in the accompanying Proxy Statement.

 Continued and to be signed on reverse side